TheFirstPaige1/bitburner-scripts/README.md

 - hackman - deprecated, replaced with totalhack
 - netscanner - outdated network trawler, awaiting a rewrite

-- h4ckrnet - buys up as many hacknet nodes and upgrades as it can, always purchasing the cheapest first
+- h4ckrnet - buys up as many hacknet nodes and upgrades as it can, always purchasing the cheapest first, likely needs a rewrite to account for hacknet servers
 - serverstager - buys as many private servers as possible at 2GB each, and then incrementally upgrades them in order until a limit is reached, pass a number as an argument to set a limit

 - darkweb - buys the TOR browser and then each hacking program in turn, requires singularity api access
 - sourcefiler - creates a txt file with the current source files owned, mostly a proof of concept for something else
+- listaugs - prints to the log all unowned and faction available augments, mostly proof of concept

 - stockwatcher - automated stock market buyer/seller, doesn't require or use the 4S market data
 - bailwse - kills stockwatcher and sells all stocks, for when you want to stop trading